roshavi4ak/swiss_chess/CPANEL_DEPLOYMENT_GUIDE.md

    - Check that localStorage/sessionStorage is working
    - Clear browser cache and cookies
    - Verify the password is `1905` in the source code

+6. **API endpoints return HTML or 404**
+   - If you uploaded `.htaccess`, remove it when using the cPanel Node.js App Manager.
+The SPA rewrite can intercept `/api/*` requests before they reach Node.
+   - Ensure the Node.js app is started and the Application URI is set correctly in cPanel.

 ### File Permissions
 - Set folders to `755` (rwxr-xr-x)